07919 102 172

 Is PAT testing a legal obligation?

 PAT testing is not, in itself, a legal obligation.
 However, UK legislation states that businesses must maintain electrical equipment in a safe manner and protect employees and the public from electrical accidents.
 For example, the Electricity at Work Regulations 1989 4(2) that states ‘as may be necessary to prevent danger, all systems shall be maintained so as to prevent, so far as is reasonably practicable, such danger’.
 Similarly, the Health and Safety at Work Act 1974 places a duty of care upon employers and employees to ensure the safety of all persons using work premises.
-PAT testing is regarded as the most effective way of meeting these legal obligations and shows you have a maintenance regime in place.
+PAT testing is regarded as the most effective way of meeting these legal obligations and shows you have an effective maintenance regime in place.

 Who is responsible for electrical appliance safety?

 The employer is responsible for ensuring the safety of electrical appliances.
-A duty holder (manager, director, owner etc) is responsible for ensuring a ‘competent person’ is assigned to keeping the company compliant.
+A duty holder (manager, director, owner etc) is responsible for ensuring a ‘competent person’ is assigned to keep the company compliant.
 Remember - EVERYONE has a responsibility and role to play in ensuring the safe use and maintenance of electrical equipment!

 We use 4th Edition ‘Pass’ stickers which do not show a ‘next test due date’.
 These new stickers place responsibility on the duty holder to ensure the company remains compliant.
-However, we provide yearly reminders well in advance of your current certificate expiry date.
+However, we provide retest reminders well in advance of your current certificate expiry date.

 What are the penalties if I do not meet my legal obligations?